Last updated on February 01, 2026

 They include:

-Please refer to the images below for the exact location of these horizontal bars.
+Please refer to the images below for the exact location of the vertical and horizontal bars.

 The first and last stitch of a row